Rotational power training: the foundation for all athletic power

 Standing Trunk Twist

 This exercise trains the entire core area and develops the dynamic stability and balance that is needed to maintain control of the athlete's centre of gravity once power levels increase.
-This is one of the exercises where speed of movement can be high without risk of injury.
+This is one of the exercises where the speed of movement can be high without risk of injury.
 As this rotational exercise is performed from a standing position the improvements from this exercise transfer over well to the playing field.

 Medicine Ball Tosses